google/skia/site/user/modules/canvaskit.md

     document.getElementById('patheffect').addEventListener('pointerdown', interact);
     preventScrolling(document.getElementById('patheffect'));

-    // A client would need to delete this if it didn't go on for ever.
+    // A client would need to delete this if it didn't go on forever.
-    //paint.delete();
+    // font.delete();
+    // paint.delete();
   }

   function InkExample(CanvasKit) {